einarwh/StyleCopRules/README.md

 # Introduction

 Used correctly, StyleCop is a useful tool for enforcing healthy code hygiene in your C# project.
 Used incorrectly, it can cause considerable harm by prompting developers to resort to bad practices like autogenerating documentation or wasting the developers' time by forcing them to manually keep their code elements sorted.

-StyleCop is best when it is largely invisible, gets out of the developers' way, yet keeps them from writing sloppy code by accident.
+StyleCop should be gentle and almost invisible rather than intrusive.
+It should get out of the developers' way, yet keep them from writing sloppy code by accident.
+Therefore, there is little room for rules that generate false positives.
 In general, a candidate rule needs to provide benefits that significantly offset the cost for developers in order to be included in the analysis.
 When in doubt, it is better to leave a rule out.

+This project contains my subjective assessment of the available StyleCop rules, as well as a settings file that corresponds to the assessment.

 # Assessment of rules